FabulousPlastic/TimerApp-Typescript-conversion/README.md

 ## Tech Stack

 - **React**: Component-based structure and state management.
-- **EasyTimer**: Making timers and state manegment of them a breeze...
+- **EasyTimer**: Making timers and state management of them a breeze.
 - **Framer Motion**: For seamless animations and transitions.
 - **CSS**: Custom styling with support for animations and responsive design.

+## TypeScript Version

+We are in the process of converting this project to TypeScript for improved type safety and maintainability.
+The TypeScript version will bring additional reliability, as TypeScript helps catch errors during development and makes the codebase easier to refactor and extend.

 ## Getting Started